guanhuali1018/okta-login-demo/README.md

 # 🏃‍♂️How to run this project?

+As React app run on port 3000 by default, so when creating applications in Okta, suggest to change all '8080' settings to '3000'

 1. Create .env file in the root and fill it with OKTA application credentials:

    `cp .env.example .env`